The major is a part of the Department of Philosophy and Religion, an academic unit within the College of Arts and Letters.

 New Freshmen and Transfer Students

-Declare the philosophy and religion major when you register for orientation.
+Students should declare the Philosophy and Religion major when they register for orientation.

 Currently Enrolled Major Changers

-Submit a "Change or Declaration of Major" form to the Philosophy and Religion department in Sheldon Hall, room 218.
+Students should submit a "Change or Declaration of Major" form to the Philosophy and Religion department in Cleveland Hall, Room 112.